abrabrabr/GettingCleaningData-Assignment/CodeBook.md

 2. Creates a vector with the positions of the means and standard variations
 3. Creates a vector with the complete names of the means and standard variations
 4. Returns them after increasing the positions in 2 as the dataset of the previous function has added the subject and activity columns.
-### getTidyNames
-This function converts the column names to tidy variable names, removing non-character symbols and transforming the variable names to a more readable format.

 *NOTE: The meanFreqs measures have been discarded as they are not pure means*
 ### run_analysis
 Main function of the script.
 It receives the path where the users wants to store the resulting tidy data set.